Adding a turned newel for a handrail feature end.

-This distance will also accomodate the newel dowel at on the base of the turn, this dowel is used to locate the new turn into the existing newel stub and should sit above the tenons from the stringers to avoid cutting into the tenons and weaking the joint between the stringer and newel.
+This distance will also accommodate the newel dowel at the base of the turn, this dowel is used to locate the new turn into the existing newel stub and should sit above the tenons from the stringers to avoid cutting into the tenons and weakening the joint between the stringer and newel.
 (Illu’ 5)

 Height gain for under ramp.

 The handrail will lift in height from its original height, with the under ramp and opening cap sizes calculated, a rod may be drawn to show the lift in height.(Illu’ 6)

 The total length of the newel turn is from the top of the stub newel where it is cut to allow for the newel dowel, to the underside of the under ramp.
 (Diag’ 2)

 The overall diameter of the newly turned newel section should be a minimum of 6mm ¼” smaller than the width of the newel post